To be a Community where all persons will encounter the power and

 * Prayer List: Our prayer list grows rapidly.
 We ask all parishioners to keep the office informed so that our prayer list remains current and manageable.

-* New Partnership: All Saints has entered into a new relationship with the YMCA's Resource Connection Gateway.
-This new relationship enables us to help those in need more rapidly and efficiently while also addressing long-term needs versus only addressing immediate concerns.
+* Partnership: All Saints has entered into a relationship with the YMCA's Resource Connection Gateway.
+This relationship enables us to help those in need more rapidly and efficiently while also addressing long-term needs versus only addressing immediate concerns.
 If you would like more information please see Fr.
 Gary.

 .
 We have a couple of spots open and you will find this ministry is a true blessing to all involved.
 The schedule is on bulletin board in Family Life Center.